dryack/avoision/README.md

 ## features

-* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (defaulting to archive.is, which you should totally [donate](https://liberapay.com/archiveis) to if you find this project useful)
+* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (defaulting to archive.today, which you should totally [donate](https://liberapay.com/archiveis) to if you find this project useful)
 * with the anti-web-archiver arms race ongoing, we now support multiple methods
   * via.hypothesis
   * unv.is
   * outline.com
-* right-click context menu to send current page to archive.is or to archive.is via any of the above listed methods
+* right-click context menu to send current page to archive.today or to archive.today via any of the above listed methods
 * cleans amazon referral links
 * strips most URL tracking parameters
 * click the extension icon to change it's current mode of operation